plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/_index.md

 ---

-In general, there are 3 main ways to interact with a cluster in PSKE:
+There are 3 main ways to interact with a cluster in PSKE:

 - PSKE Dashboard
 - Gardenctl